Dafluxtech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13  script that prints a number with two decimal places,and stores in variable.

 14 a script that converts a number from base 10 to base 16.

+15 script that encodes and decodes text using the rot13 encryption.